 The AQD (Article 20) requires member states to attribute exceedances of limit values due to natural sources when reporting the results of air quality assessments.
 The definition of natural sources in this directive includes sea spray.
-An assessment of concentrations with the contribution from natural sources subtracted is provided in e-reporting Data flow G (CDR, 2017) for locations with measured or modelled exceedances of the limit values.
-2016 is the ninth year for which the contribution from natural sources, subtraction is a requirement of the Directive.
+An assessment of concentrations with the contribution from natural sources subtracted is provided in e-reporting Data flow G (CDR, 2018) for locations with measured or modelled exceedances of the limit values.
+2017 is the tenth year for which the contribution from natural sources has been subtracted.
+Where exceedances are attributed to natural sources, subtraction is a requirement of the Directive.